 Safe Activities to Celebrate Halloween at Home

 Not only is it engaging, but you can make it as short or as long as you need.
 You can also keep it indoors or extend it out into the neighborhood.

-1. Use things from around the house to create your costume.
+- Use things from around the house to create your costume.

 My Favorite Halloween Movies and Treats